LukeGrahamLandry/franca/devlog.md

     because i used to count that the builtin was called the same number of times it appeared lexically in the source string.
   - one was commented out that used to be a sema restruction but is now an emit_ir bug
+- added an auto test that checks repro between native and blink. also one that runs the a.ssa hello world in libriscv.
+- change the values in arm64/emit.fr `brk(0x____)` to be 4 digits instead of 3
+  so you can always grep for the disassembly you see in lldb (which doesn't add a leading zero).
+- franca-linux-arm64-sta examples/toy/hello.fr (jit) crashes in the write syscall wrapper.
+  - works if you always use the unerased version in @S (but i want to only do that for clone-like ones).
+  - also works if you always take the got_indirection_instead_of_patches case in loadaddr_bits
+  - works if you don't set `vtable.libc.it = f;`, but not if you just delete the case that actually reads from it.
+  - oh im dumb. the problem is since it's static, the weak symbol is never filled so the patch there is ignored. but even tho there's no value for the symbol, the brk instructions need to be replaced with loading zero in the register. it works on amd because there i just output an lea and patch the offset instead of patching the whole instruction. also force link_libc=false when jitting and we're built with -syscalls.

 ## (Aug 10)